Loading...

 Hormones destabilize the brain → Cognitive labor exhausts what's left → Identity cracks under the weight → The system offers no safety net

 And each layer makes the others worse: sleep deprivation worsens hormonal sensitivity.
 Cognitive overload prevents seeking help.
-Shame prevents disclosure.
+She cannot name what is wrong, so she cannot ask for help.
 Loneliness deepens because there is no energy for friendships.
 The partner relationship deteriorates because he can't see the load.
 Career suffers because 40% of cognitive capacity runs household ops during every meeting.
 Financial stress adds to the cognitive load.
 It compounds.
 Always.

 The chapters that follow trace these four layers across every phase of a woman's life, from puberty through menopause.
 Watch for them.
 They are always present.